Terms and Conditions

 1. 'General Advice' for the Journey

-Although the Service is Depot-to-Depot, Riders will be provided with 'General Advice' for the Journey.
+Although the Service is Depot-to-Depot, Riders will be provided with 'General Advice' for their Journey.
 Riders can lose an incredible amount of time in the 7Ps for their Journey and furthermore that time is a mass duplication of effort between all Riders researching exactly the same stuff.
 The Service intends to save Riders time by providing General Advice related to critical aspects of the Journey, including: seasonal timings specific to remote off-road, route planning, border crossings, insurance, critical documentation, critical permits, onward shipping and/or RORO ferry, escorts (if any required), tyres and maintenance opportunity, etc.

 The Rider must appreciate that the overlanding logistics landscape is subject to change, particularly with respect to changes in geopolitical situations.
-OBO is not responsible for up-to-the-minute accuracy of the General Advice communicated and furthermore it is the Rider's responsibility to check the advice for themselves.
+OBO is not responsible for up-to-the-minute accuracy of the General Advice communicated and furthermore it is the Rider's responsibility to check any advice for themselves.

 OBO may enable the Journey with the Service but ultimately, You the Rider are solely responsible for your Journey.
 OBO sincerely asks to be notified of any changes to the Journey's critical information so that OBO may communicate that information to other Riders.